robwittman/podinfo-operator/README.md

 ### E2E Tests
 End to end tests can be executed using

 ```
-kind create cluster # Kind cluster is required, skip if you have one already
+kind create cluster # Kind cluster is required for e2e, skip if you have one already
 make test-e2e
 ```